 Image 1 by: Discover Jackson NC Image 2 by: Hiking Upward Image 3 by: Hiking Upward

-11.7 miles | 6 hr 28 min | Hard
+11.7 miles | 6 hr 28 min | hard

 This trail is known to be one of the most difficult trails in the South.
 As it ascends and descends multiple mountain peaks and winds through lush valleys and tunnels of wildflowers, it can be challenging to even experienced hikers.
 In certain stretches of the trail, you are climbing a continual ascent of over 1,000 feet to reach the halfway point.
 The summit at the end motivates those who partake in this adventure due to its unique and breathtaking views.
 The historic fire lookout tower, located near the summit, offers panoramic views of nearby peaks and cities.
 While you take it all in, make sure to rehydrate and refuel, as the return hike is equally as difficult with its fair share of steep ascents up hillsides.